JaydeepJoshi1/Task/Userguide.md

   (including amplifiers) that produce heat.
 - Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus.
-- WARNING: Please refer the information on exterior bottom enclosure for electrical and safety information before installing or operating the apparatus.
+- Warning: Please refer the information on exterior bottom enclosure for electrical and safety information before installing or operating the apparatus.
-- WARNING: The main plug is used to disconnect the device and should remain readily operable.
+- Warning: The main plug is used to disconnect the device and should remain readily operable.
- When not in use, tie up the power cordset with a cable tie or with something similar.
+- When not in use, tie up the power cordset with a cable tie or with something similar.
 It should not be near sharp edges as it may cause abrasion of the power cordset.
 When put into use again, please make sure the power cordset is not damaged.
 If any damage is found, please use a replacement power cord specified by the manufacturer or that is identical to the original one.
- No open flame sources, such as lit candles, should be placed on, under, or near the apparatus 14.Unplug this apparatus during lightning storms or when unused for long periods of time.
+- No open flame sources, such as lit candles, should be placed on, under, or near the apparatus 14.Unplug this apparatus during lightning storms or when unused for long periods of time.
- Only use attachments/accessories specified by the manufacturer.
+- Only use attachments/accessories specified by the manufacturer.
- Use only with the cart, stand, tripod, bracket, or table specified by the manufacturer, or sold with the apparatus.
+- Use only with the cart, stand, tripod, bracket, or table specified by the manufacturer, or sold with the apparatus.
 When a cart is used, use caution when moving the cart/apparatus combination to avoid any injury.
- Refer all servicing to qualified service personnel.
+- Refer all servicing to qualified service personnel.
 Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or